0xVavaldi/OSEP-CyberChef-Recipes/README.md

 # OSEP CyberChef Recipes
-Some handy recipes for OSEP exercises to generate encoded shellcodes with
+Some handy recipes for OSEP exercises to help generate shellcodes with that are obfuscated to help bypass AV's

 ## C Based shellcode:
 cmd: `msfvenom -p <payload> -f c`